 Speaking of organization, make it less overwhelming and pull aside content for specific purposes (e.g. year-end appeal) as you get it rather than trying to look through a year's worth of content at once.
 As you publish, add to your content wish list for the next time opportunity arises and/or to share with your colleagues so they can keep an eye out.

 Be a partner.
 Be intentional.
 And always be capturing.

-Regardless of your organization's size or budget, you can invest the time and energy into applying these strategies to capture compelling stories and keep the pipeline of great content flowing!
+Regardless of your organization's size or budget, you can invest the time and energy into applying these strategies to capture compelling stories and keep the great content flowing!

 Wethos Teams can help you kickstart this pipeline or help you grow, just ask us: